Our Team

 Social Media and Projects Coordinator

-Marisa is a graduate student in the Reading/Writing/Literacy program at the University of Pennsylvania.
-She hopes children embrace their own stories and feel empowered to share them, through the power of reading diverse literature.
+Marisa is an elementary/special educator with an M.S.Ed. in Reading/Writing/Literacy.
+As a current 5th grade teacher in NJ, Marisa hopes children embrace their own stories and feel empowered to share them, through the power of reading diverse literature.

 Tanushree Chowdhary